bioexcel/qmmm_bpg/docs/system_preparation/system_preparation.rst

 There are two ways to add the Lennard-Jones parameters to the forcefield:

 - to add the Lennard-Jones parameters in the CP2K input file within the &QMMM subsection of the &FORCE_EVAL section.
-You must specify the Lennard-Jones parameters for each interaction each kind of hydrogen atom using the following format:
+You must specify the Lennard-Jones parameters for each kind of pairwise interaction involving an hydrogen atom using the following format:

 .. code-block:: none